danielabar/meblog/src/markdown/reimagining-technical-interviews.md

 The candidate is told it's a timed exercise, and they're expected to solve the problem in the allotted time, usually under an hour.
 Furthermore, the candidate is expected to talk out loud as they're solving the coding challenge to explain their thought process.
 And on top of all that, they're expected to consider whether they're choosing the most appropriate data structures, efficiency (i.e. Big O complexity analysis), and following clean code principles.

-This is often used as a *qualifying* round, meaning if the candidate does not complete the task in the expected time with expected quality, then they are immediately eliminated from the process.
+This is often used as a *qualifying* round, meaning if the candidate does not complete the task in the expected time with expected quality, they are immediately eliminated from the process.
 In other words, this live exam is used as a gate-keeping exercise, to keep out people who don't do well under this very specific set of circumstances.

 ## Problems